dhersz/dhmisc/README.md

     computer.

   - `version-bumped`
-    Checks if the package version has been bumped from the last commit, and fails if not.
+    Checks if the package version has been bumped from last commit and if both `DESCRIPTION` and `codemeta.json` are staged for commit.

 ## Acknowledgement